Company Car Tax Guide

 How do I pay less tax?

-Try the car chooser to pick the lowest taxed cars within your criteria.
-You will find that cheaper,lighter and more efficient vehicles are generally taxed less, with a particular advantage towards alternative fuelled vehicles.
+Try the vehicle finder to pick the lowest taxed cars within your criteria.
+You will find that cheaper, lighter and more efficient vehicles are generally taxed less, with a particular advantage towards alternative fuelled vehicles.
 Manuals are generally better than old-style automatics, but some of the new CVTs and electronically powered clutches are even more efficient.
 Cashback offers and discounts do not reduce the official list price on which you will be taxed.
 Instead look out for special editions where options are often loaded on without an equivalent increase in list price.